 This Prospectus is based on information, law and practice at the date hereof.
 The Company and ACD cannot be bound by an out of date prospectus when a new version has been issued and investors should check with Thesis Unit Trust Management Limited that this is the most recently published prospectus.

-1. INTRODUCTION
+1. DEFINITIONS

-1.1 This is document is the Prospectus for The Oenoke Fund (Company).
-In this Prospectus the below words and expressions shall have the following meanings:
+1.1 In this Prospectus the below words and expressions shall have the following meanings: